wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-set-up-endpoints.md

 To use an Azure PowerShell cmdlet to set this up, see [Add-AzureEndpoint](https://msdn.microsoft.com/zh-cn/library/azure/dn495300.aspx).
 If you are using the Azure CLI in Service Management mode, use the **azure vm endpoint create** command.

-
-## Manage the ACL on an endpoint
-
-
 ##<a name="manage-the-acl-on-an-endpoint"></a> Manage the ACL on an endpoint
-

 To define the set of computers that can send traffic, the ACL on an endpoint can restrict traffic based upon source IP address.
 Follow these steps to add, modify, or remove an ACL on an endpoint.

 > [AZURE.NOTE] If the endpoint is part of a load-balanced set, any changes you make to the ACL on an endpoint are applied to all endpoints in the set.

 If the virtual machine is in an Azure virtual network, we recommend network security groups instead of ACLs.
-For details, see [About network security groups](/documentation/articles/virtual-networks-nsg).
+For details, see [About network security groups](/documentation/articles/virtual-networks-nsg/).

-1. If you haven't already done so, sign in to the Azure Management Portal.
+1. If you haven't already done so, sign in to the Azure Classic Management Portal.
 2. Click **Virtual Machines**, and then click the name of the virtual machine that you want to configure.
 3. Click **Endpoints**.
 From the list, select the appropriate endpoint.